csmaller/blog/content/blog/relationships-in-the-2020s.md

 I keep telling myself I just got out of a hard relationship with someone I thought I loved.
 I am fucked up because of that.
 I am rebounding.
 I allow myself some sadness  and  a night of hard drinking and self pity.
 I need attention from a beautiful woman.
 I need to use someone.
 I need to fill this hole.
 To duct tape it until it stops breathing.

-I met Stephanie two weeks after..
+I met Stephanie two weeks later.

  I saw her picture on social media and made a comment.
-Something about climbing.
-This lead to a very rapid PM conversation and we both agreed we should meet right away...On my birthday.
+Something about rock climbing in an area I have climbed before.
+This lead to a very rapid PM conversation and we both agreed we should meet right away.

+On my birthday.

 We drank.
-I forgot all about Sarah...or Sarah was always there lingering in the background of the conversation.
+I forgot all about Sarah., or should I say Sarah was always there lingering in the background of the conversation.
 I have quick daydreams of her finding out I'm out with this much younger, wide-eyed pretty girl and being so jealous.
 I drank some more.

 We camped together that weekend.
 Then we went to San Diego on a whim.
+I picture Sarah sitting at her kitchen table looking at my pics of me surfing in San Diego.
+The ocean, the sand, me smiling into the camera.

+I am so happy, everything is great and easy and fun.

 I have never been a person who snaps at people.
 Like my mother I am always a pleaser.
 I am always entertaining and on stage.

-When the trees of negativity have sprouted in my heart and the doubts and fears of being ripped apart again are still fresh in the roots I sally forth with haste.
+When the trees of negativity have sprouted in my heart and the doubts and fears of being ripped apart again are still fresh in the roots I plow forward and charge the barriers.
 She is beautiful and fun and 14 years younger than me.

-I don't care.
-I want this.
+I hope I don't hurt her.
+She is a good person:  a kind but tough Ohio girl who lost her dad slowly due to a stroke.
+She is living her Best Life.
+She is following her dream but sort of being dragged by the currents of life and realizing Ski Patrol doesn't pay the bills and a life living in someones basement is a real possibility.
+It's scary and fleeting and hard on the body and she knows it.

 I'm not ready but I don't want to lose this.
+I don't care about your needs and wants.
+I don't care about Being Fair.

 I am selfish.
-I don't care about your needs and wants, really.

-I hope I don't hurt her.
-She is a good person.  a kind but tough Ohio girl who lost her dad slowly due to a stroke.
-She was living her best life.
-Following her dream but sort of being dragged by the current of life and realizing Ski Patrol doesn't pay the bills and a life living in someones basement is a real possibility.

 ## \---------